dementive/Victoria3Tools/Contributing.md

 1. Make a new GameObject class in v3_objects.py

-2. Load the game object into the plugin by updating the create_game_objects function in [event_listener.py](https://github.com/dementive/Victoria3Tools/blob/main/src/event_listener.py)
+2. Load the game object into the plugin by updating the create_all_game_objects function in [event_listener.py](https://github.com/dementive/Victoria3Tools/blob/main/src/event_listener.py)

 3. In [game_object_manager.py](https://github.com/dementive/Victoria3Tools/blob/main/src/game_object_manager.py) create a new attribute in the GameObjectManager